When expertise doesn't translate, decisions stall.

 • High-potential technical talent stops plateauing at senior individual contributor levels.

 The work starts moving forward with less friction, less fatigue, and far less behind-the-scenes cleanup.
-That's when you know communication is finally supporting the work instead of quietly undermining it
+That's when you know communication is finally supporting the work instead of quietly undermining it.

 How Organizations Engage This Work